 Who needs a PC?

 Destruction Imminent was released in 1996 by Cunning & Devious Games for the Atari ST/e and is a first-person shooter, similar to a typical Wolfenstein clone.
-In fact, it's incredibly reminiscent of that early 90s era thanks to the familiar look and gameplay styles.
-Our adventure takes place in a similar environment fighting against evil hoards of enemies.
-And using a range of familiar weaponry.
-Let's say this game was inspired?
+In fact, it's incredibly reminiscent of that early 90s era, thanks to its familiar look and gameplay style - which probably has your mouth watering about now?

 It's time to stop reading and look at a couple of screenshots of the robots and rock monster...